tonikelope/coronapoker/README.md

 However, to ensure competitive integrity and prevent client manipulation (memory injection, wallhacks, or botting), CoronaPoker relies on **Panoptes**, a proprietary ring-3 native security engine.

-To comply with the open-source nature of this project, i have included a **Linking Exception** to our GPL license (similar to the GNU Classpath Exception).
+To comply with the open-source nature of this project, i have included a **Linking Exception** to the GPL license (similar to the GNU Classpath Exception).
 This allows the open-source Java client to legally link against the closed-source Panoptes binaries (`.dll`, `.so`, `.dylib`) at runtime.
 You can read the full exception in the `LICENSE` file.

 </div>